The answer to whether a disabled driver can park in a space allocated for a parent and child is by no means black and white.

 With all these responses in mind, my advice in this instance would be to exercise caution and check with the owners of any car park before you park in case they have a strict policy of only families parking in the Parent & Child spaces, in order to avoid getting a Parking Charge Notice.

-And personally, after thoroughly researching this topic, my opinions echo Sainsbury’s: Blue Badge holders should take priority over parents with children - if the disabled bays are all full.
+And personally, after thoroughly researching this topic, my opinions echo Sainsbury’s: Blue Badge holders should take priority over parents with children - but only if the disabled bays are all full.

-Bear in mind the Parent & Child bays are a lifeline to new mummies struggling with the heavy car seats they are compelled by law to use – they need the wider bays to physically manhandle bulky car seats in and out, and with C-Sections becoming more prevalent they may have recently gone through major abdominal surgery.
+Bear in mind the Parent & Child bays are a lifeline to new mummies struggling with the heavy car seats they now are compelled by law to use – they need the wider bays in order to open their car doors wide enough to physically manhandle bulky car seats in and out, and with C-Sections becoming more prevalent they may have recently gone through major abdominal surgery.

-And with so many grandparents now taking on more and more childcare duties, it might be a struggling grandma having to take exuberant grandchildren to the supermarket who needs the extra space.
+And with so many grandparents now taking on more and more childcare duties, it might be a struggling grandma and grandad having to take exuberant grandchildren to the supermarket who need the extra space.

 Of course, not everyone will have the same information I have just compiled, so you might end up arguing the point with someone who just doesn’t agree, and that’s sadly something you’ll have to be ready for if you do need to park in a Parent & Child space without a child.